chartjs/Chart.js/docs/docs/general/performance.md

 });
 ```

-## Provide ordered data

-If the data is unordered, Chart.js needs to sort it.
-This can be slow in some cases, so its always a good idea to provide ordered data.

 ## Specify `min` and `max` for scales

 If you specify the `min` and `max`, the scale does not have to compute the range from the data.